Counterfactual thinking: Current research

-As with many cognitive processes in the brain, current and upcoming research seeks to gain better insight into the functions and outcomes of how we think.
-Research for counterfactual thinking has recently been investigating various effects and how they might alter or contribute to counterfactual thinking.
-One study by Rim and Summerville (2014) investigated the distance of the event in terms of time and how this length of time can affect the process by which counterfactual thinking can occur.
-Their results showed that "people generated more downward counterfactuals about recent versus distant past events, while they tended to generate more upward counterfactuals about distant versus recent past events", which was consistent in their replications for social distance as well.
+As with many cognitive processes, research seeks to gain better insight into the functions and outcomes of how counterfactual thinking works.
+Research has been investigating various effects and how they might alter or contribute to counterfactual thinking.
+One study by Rim and Summerville (2014) investigated the distance of the event in terms of time and how this distance can affect the counterfactual process.
+Their results showed that "people generated more downward counterfactuals about recent...past events, while they tended to generate more upward counterfactuals about distant...past events", which was consistent in their replications for social distance as well.
 They also examine the possible mechanism of manipulating social distance and the effect this could have on responding to negative events in either a self-improvement or self-enhancement motivations.

-Recent research by Scholl and Sassenberg (2014) looked to determine how perceived power in the situation can affect the counterfactual thought and process associated to understanding future directions and outlooks.
-The research examined how manipulating the perceived power of the individual in the given circumstance can lead to different thoughts and reflections, noting that "demonstrated that being powerless (vs. powerful) diminished self-focused counterfactual thinking by lowering sensed personal control".
+Research by Scholl and Sassenberg (2014) looked to determine how perceived power in the situation can affect the counterfactual thought and process associated to understanding future directions and outlooks.
+The research examined how manipulating the perceived power of the individual in the given circumstance can lead to different thoughts and reflections.
+Their research "demonstrated that being powerless (vs. powerful) diminished self-focused counterfactual thinking by lowering sensed personal control."
 These results may show a relationship between how the self perceives events and determines the best course of action for future behavior.

+Mizraji proposed an approach to counterfactual reasoning through two phases.
+The first uses a matrix representation of logical operations inspired by neural models of distributed memories.
+Here logical operators are real matrices and the truth values are also vectors of real components.
+Counterfactual propositions are “virtualized” by premultiplying the counterfactual values by an operator created in the domain of quantum computing, the square root of NOT.
+This procedure produces logic vectors in the complex field that combine falsehood and truth in the same evaluation.
+In the second phase, the physical plausibility and logical consistency of the counterfactual propositions are estimated and a plausibility operator is obtained that returns the complex values to the domain of real numbers and helps to decide if the counterfactual proposition is true or false.